PeterCamilleri/test65/README.md

 # Test65

-This is a simple test suite written to allow the testing of 65C02 code that I am writing for the Commander X 16 neo-retro computer.
+This is a simple program written to allow the testing of 65C02 code that I am writing for the Commander X 16 neo-retro computer.

 ## Installation

 This gem is too specialized to place in a Ruby Gem repository so the normal use cases for installing and using this gem do not apply.
+To install, first install the cc65 compiler and ensure that it is available at the command line.
+You can test this with:

+    ca65 --version

-To install, get the download the repo and then install the gem directly from the pkg folder.
+Then download the Test65 repo (or at least the one file you will need) and then install the gem directly from the pkg folder like this:

     $ gem install pkg/test65-0.1.0.gem